fbernutz/die-himmelstraeumerin-blog/Content/posts/2024-05-16-accessibility-uncovered-with-reveal.md

 Today is **Global Accessibility Awareness Day**, a perfect time to reflect on how we can make our iOS apps more inclusive.
 Imagine trying to use an app where you can’t read the text, interact with buttons, or navigate at all.
 Sounds unnecessarily frustrating, right?
 That’s still sadly the reality for many people who are dependent on assistive technologies in their life.
 But as developers, we have the power to ensure our apps are accessible and usable for everyone.

-But let's be real—spotting accessibility issues can feel tricky and overwhelming.
-That's where the **[Reveal app](https://revealapp.com/#accessibility) by Itty Bitty Apps** comes to the rescue! 🦸‍♂️🦸‍♀️ It's my secret weapon for uncovering accessibility bugs that can slip through the cracks.
+But let’s be real—spotting accessibility issues can feel tricky and overwhelming.
+That’s where the **[Reveal app](https://revealapp.com/#accessibility) by Itty Bitty Apps** comes to the rescue! 🦸‍♂️🦸‍♀️ It’s my secret weapon for uncovering accessibility bugs that can slip through the cracks.

 In this post, I’ll share how Reveal makes my life easier by helping to test and identify accessibility issues in iOS apps.
-It's like having X-ray vision for your app’s UI!
+It’s like having X-ray vision for your app’s UI!
 Let’s dive in and see how the tool can help you make your apps better for everyone. 🚀

 ## Setting up Reveal App Locally